gogomillan/AirBnB_clone_v3/README.md

 * Do operations on objects (count, compute stats, etc...)
 * Update attributes of an object
 * Destroy an object
+* Front end generated from the back end
-* Use RESTfull API for the back end
+* RESTful API from the back end

 ## Table of Content
 * [Stack](#stack)